Swedish Authority for Privacy Protection

-The Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten), formerly the Swedish Data Protection Authority (Datainspektionen), is a Swedish government agency, organized under the Ministry of Justice, tasked to protect the individual's privacy in the information society without unnecessarily preventing or complicating the use of new technology.
+The Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten), IMY, formerly the Swedish Data Protection Authority (Datainspektionen), is a Swedish government agency, organized under the Ministry of Justice, tasked to protect the individual's privacy in the information society without unnecessarily preventing or complicating the use of new technology.
 The agency ensure legislation within this area is complied with and as such supervise different registers and carry out inspections of companies, organizations and other government agencies; led by the agency's own IT security specialists and legal advisors.
 The most important legislation is the Personal Data Act of 1998, the Debt Recovery Act of 1974 and the Credit Information Act of 1973.
 The agency also has an expert advisory role when the Government prepares new statutory provisions.

 History

 The Swedish Data Protection Authority was established in 1973, as a result of public concern about personal data and abuse of government power related to mass surveillance and the enactment of the world's first national data protection law: the Data Act.

 On 1 January 2021, the agency was renamed to the Swedish Authority for Privacy Protection.